-Courses provided by a foreign university are optional components for your Master’s programme.
+Courses provided by a foreign university (a university outside the Netherlands) are optional components for your Master’s programme.
 You need prior approval of the Board of Examiners.

 How to ask for permission for foreign courses